osmandapp/web/main/docs/user/personal/osmand-cloud.md

 ![Trash OsmAnd Cloud](@site/static/img/personal/osmand-cloud/cloud_trash_1_andr.png)  ![Trash OsmAnd Cloud](@site/static/img/personal/osmand-cloud/cloud_trash_2_andr.png)

 The **Trash** feature allows you to view and manage files that have been deleted from OsmAnd Cloud.
 It is used to prevent accidental deletion of files, and irreversible loss of your data.
 - **View files**. *Trash* contains a list of all previously deleted files from the *Cloud Changes* folder.
-All files contain information about the date and time they were deleted and are sorted by Month and in order from most recently deleted to oldest files remaining in the Trash.
+All files contain information about the date and time they were deleted. .
+They are grouped by month and sorted in order from the most recently deleted to the oldest files remaining in the Trash.
 - **Empty Trash**.

     ![Trash OsmAnd Cloud](@site/static/img/personal/osmand-cloud/cloud_trash_3_andr.png)